-A crowdsourced park pavilion project in Ukraine, directed by urbanist and former Strelka tutor Kuba Snopek and designed by a team of architects led by Tomasz Świetlik, has been awarded Special Mention in the 2018 European Prize for Urban Public Space.
+A crowdsourced park pavilion project in Ukraine, directed by urbanist and former Strelka tutor Kuba Snopek and designed by a team of architects led by Tomasz Świetlik, sets an excellent example of how to update a post-Soviet public space.

 The project, called Stage, breathes new life to an area in Dnipro's main public space, Shevchenko Park.
 It stands at the site of a wooden theater which was built in 1935 and later burned down during World War II.
 The site had been abandoned for 70 years.